 The failing alternator symptom most drivers recognize is dim or flickering lights.
 This is really obvious when headlights are on at night, but also noticeable in dash lights and the center dome light.
 If the lights brighten as RPMs pick up, that's even more of a sure sign.

-2. Service engine light
+2. Battery light

 3. Odd noises

 The serpentine belt could have stretched with age and may not be spinning the alternator pulley effectively, leading to a lack of charge.
 This typically results in a squealing noise.
 On the other hand, the internal bearings can wear out, causing a growl or grinding noise.

 Electrical vehicle equipment like power seats or windows may be slow to operate.
 Without enough power, sometimes the device will not function or will suddenly stop working, like the radio turning itself off.

 If the engine suddenly cuts while driving, it could be an alternator issue.
 Fuel injection needs a good amount of electrical power, and without it the engine stalls quickly.